spences10/scottspence.com/copy/portfolio.md

 🚧**This page is currently under construction.**🚧

-There'll be some cool SvelteKit features added here to get my GitHib user information and show it in a graph or two.
+There'll be some cool SvelteKit features added here to get my GitHub user information and show it in a graph or two.

 I've added some of my recent work here if you would like to check it